ITU-AI-ML-in-5G-Challenge/p13_stc_team2/README.md

 ## Notes

 The file`main.R`  has the high level functions.
-By default, if you used docker, you won't run the cleaning nor the training and will use the output of these two functions.
-Change the value of `clean_data` and `train_and_score` functions to `TRUE` to rerun them.
+Change the value of `clean_data` and `train_and_score` functions to `FALSE` if you do not want to redo the cleaning and training after first run.

-In this project, we split the training data into  training and testing and we ran the training function on the whole training set.
-Further, we used **100** combinations with 10 folds cross valdiation
+In this project, we splited the training data into training and testing and we ran the training function on the whole training set usiing 10-folds cross-valdiation.
+Further, we used **100** combinations with ten folds cross valdiation